 schema.org definition, the

-artwork is the image that will be displayed in the
+artwork is the image that displays in the notification via the MediaSession API.

 Providing a click-to-play overlay is a common UX feature for video players on the web.
 For example, you could display a custom play icon that the user can click, as well as include the title of the video, different sized poster images, and so on.
 Because the